 Connected ports to Limnos

-Athens, Piraeus - Athens, Lavrio - Ag.eystratios - Chios, Port - Chios, Mesta - Fourni - Ikaria, Ag.kirikos - Ikaria, Evdilos - Kavala - Lesvos (Mitilini) - Mykonos - Patmos - Samos, Karlovassi - Samos, Vathi - Syros - Tinos
+Athens, Piraeus - Athens, Lavrio - Ag.eystratios - Alexandroupoli - Chios, Port - Chios, Mesta - Fourni - Ikaria, Ag.kirikos - Ikaria, Evdilos - Inousses - Kavala - Leros - Lesvos (Mitilini) - Mykonos - Patmos - Samos, Karlovassi - Samos, Vathi - Samothraki - Syros - Tinos

-A Greek island with low profile in tourism, Lemnos belongs to the islands of North Eastern Aegean.
+A Greek island with a low profile in tourism, Lemnos, belongs to the islands of North-Eastern Aegean.
 The main port is Myrina, which is also the capital of the island.
-It receives ferries from Piraeus, Lavrion, Kavala and other islands of Eastern Aegean.
+It receives ferries from Piraeus, Lavrion, Kavala, and other islands of the Eastern Aegean Sea.

 There are buses that connect the port of Lemnos to the most popular places around the island, including Plati and Moudros.
 Along its way, the bus passes by many villages and beaches.
-Distances between each stop are small.
-There are also many taxis and rental companies in Lemnos.
+The distances between each stop are small, while there are also many taxis and rental companies on the island.